cwrightlibrary/library-game/README.md

 - [ ] Drum Hero
 - [ ] Word Search
 - [x] Astronomy Search
+- [ ] In Astronomy Search, make the light glow red when the constellation is far, yellow when nearer, green when at least one star is onscreen
 ### Core Game
 - [ ] Complete library design/layout
 - [ ] Create dialog for different players